mainwp/mainwp/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 3.1.7.1 - 8-18-16 =
+* Fixed: Issue where some server setups were unable to use the Manage Plugins feature

 = 3.1.7 - 8-18-16 =
 * Fixed: Issues with PHP 7 - The MainWP Dashboard is now PHP 7 friendly! :-)